senadenizavukat/CS412_FinalProect/README.md

 Removed outliers in like count using interquartile range (IQR) adjustment.

 2. **Model Training**
-We trained the classification model using RandomForestClassifier from sklearn.
+After experimenting with multiple models, including Naive Bayes, linear, polynomial, and RBF SVM, as well as logistic regression, we trained the classification model using the RandomForestClassifier from scikit-learn.
 Key parameters:

 *Number of estimators: 100*
 Random state: 42 (for reproducibility)